kyma-project/kyma/docs/kyma/05-01-overview.md

 ## Introduction

-Users can configure Kyma installation in two ways:
+You can configure the Kyma installation by:
   - Customize the list of the components to install
   - Provide overrides that change configuration values used by one or more components